Head of Department: Professor Alexander A. Shvartsman

 The study of programming language features and programming paradigms.
 Data types, control, run-time environments, and semantics.
 Examples of procedural, functional, logical, and object-oriented programming.
 Features used for parallel and distributed processing.
 Classic and current programming languages and environments.

 Introduction to the theory, design, and implementation of software systems to support the management of computing resources.
 Topics include the synchronization of concurrent processes, memory management, processor management, scheduling, device management, file systems, and protection.

 Three credits.
 Three 1-hour lectures.
-Prerequisite: CSE 2300W; CSE 2304 or 3666; open only to students in the School of Engineering.
-This course and CSE 243 may not both be taken for credit.
+Prerequisite: CSE 2300W; CSE 2304 or 3666; open only to students in the School of Engineering and declared Computer Science minors.
 Cannot be taken after CSE 4901.